tomwhartung/artsyvisions.com/README.md

 These are not absolutely necessary TODO before starting to publicize these sites, but they are super-important:

-- [ ] SeeOurMines.com - add affiliate marketing links
+- [ ] SeeOurMinds.com - continue adding affiliate marketing links
-  - [ ] Decide how the links and disclaimer should look
-    - [ ] Seeourminds.com gallery page
-    - [ ] Seeourminds.com image page
-  - [ ] Star Trek and Fawlty Towers
-    - [ ] Gallery page
-    - [ ] Image pages
   - [ ] See list in notebook
 - [x] New promotional business cards
   - [x] One side: Groja.com/about